panzerdp/dmitripavlutin.com/content/posts/108-variables-best-practices/index.md

 The `middle` and `middleItem` variables are declared at the beginning of the function body.
 Thus, these variables are available within the entire scope created by `binarySearch()` function body.

-`middle` variable keeps middle index of binary search, while `middleItem` variable keeps the middle item.
+`middle` variable keeps the middle index of binary search, while `middleItem` variable keeps the middle item.

 However, `middle` and `middleItem` variables are used only within the `while` cycle code block.
 So... why not declaring these variables directly within `while` code block?